Scottish Highlands and Islands

 Renowned for their wild and unpredictable character, the beautiful Highlands of Scotland have a huge amount to offer in the way of culture, scenery and entertainment.
 Perfect for a short break or staycation, tourists visit this area to experience its dramatic landscapes, friendly people and high quality-holiday accommodation.
 One of our favourite places to visit in Northern Scotland is John O’ Groats which lies on the most North-Eastern tip of Scotland and is bounded by dramatic coastal scenery.
 The area is home to the most amazing species of sea bird and marine life.
 A great way to explore is by boat and a wildlife cruise is one of the best ways to observe the amazing aquatic wildlife in their natural habitat.

-Lews Castle Apartments
+Scottish Castle Apartments

-Our John O'Groats resort boasts a collection of stylish apartments and Scandinavian eco-lodges with sweeping oceanic views over John O’Groats Harbour and the rocky Scottish shores alongside it.
+Our John O'Groats Lodges resort boasts a collection of stylish apartments and Scandinavian eco-lodges with sweeping oceanic views over John O’Groats Harbour and the rocky Scottish shores alongside it.
 The friendly village offers everything you need for a self-catering holiday in the enchanting remoteness of this beautiful locale.

 About the Scottish Highlands and Islands